 With this increase in sales there has been an increase in the range of different exercise bikes on the market each with their own unique features to make them stand out from the crowd.
-This makes it difficult to the pick the best folding exercise bike that suits you, and let’s face it you most likely don’t have the time to research each individual bike.
-Therefore I have taken what I deem to be the top 3 bikes on the market and reviewed them.
+This makes it difficult to find the model that suits you, and let’s face it, you most likely don’t have the time to research each individual bike.
+Therefore, we have taken what I deem to be the top 5 foldable exercise bikes on the market and reviewed them.

 We all know there are health benefits of using exercise bikes such as, helps to tone/ lose weight, improves cardiovascular fitness and its low impact so there’s a reduced chance of injury.
 Therefore I won’t go into great detail about the benefits and instead get stuck into some different bikes to try and help you with finding the perfect one that suits your needs.